 Ecorse Creek Watershed Support

 In the early 2000’s, Friends of the Detroit River (FDR) worked with the Alliance of Downriver Watersheds (ADW) in developing and implementing the Ecorse Creek Watershed Management Plan (WMP).
-FDR continues to work with the ADW and the newly formed Ecorse Creek Committee to further assist with efforts to identify and implement ecological improvement projects.
+FDR continues to work with the ADW and the Ecorse Creek Committee to identify and implement ecological improvement projects.

-In 2022-2023, FDR engaged with Ecorse Creek communities to identify 85 Potential Project Locations on the North and South branches of Ecorse Creek that could be used for ecological restoration, helping to mitigate future flood events, enhance water quality and fish/wildlife habitat, and increase access to recreation.
-In 2023-2024, FDR worked with members of the Ecorse Creek Committee to rank the list of 85 locations so that sites with the highest likeness of positively impacting the community could be prioritized first.
+In 2022-2023, FDR engaged with Ecorse Creek communities to identify 85 Potential Project Locations for ecological restoration.
+These projects are intended to help mitigate flooding, enhance water quality and fish/wildlife habitat, and increase access to recreation.
+In 2023-2024, the list of 85 locations was ranked to prioritize sites with the highest likelihood of positively impacting the community.
 All projects will align with, at least one, of the following Ecorse Creek WMP priorities:

 • Reduce Flooding